DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

   will be limited to maximum 256 queues.
   Also compile time flag ``RTE_ETHDEV_QUEUE_STAT_CNTRS`` will be removed.

-* security: The API ``rte_security_session_create`` takes only single mempool for session and session private data.
-So the application need to create mempool for twice the number of sessions needed and will also lead to wastage of memory as session private data need more memory compared to session.
-  Hence the API will be modified to take two mempool pointers - one for session and one for private data.

 * cryptodev: support for using IV with all sizes is added, J0 still can be used but only when IV length in following structs ``rte_crypto_auth_xform``, ``rte_crypto_aead_xform`` is set to zero.
 When IV length is greater or equal